opendistro/for-elasticsearch-docs/docs/knn/api.md

 ---

 # API
-The k-NN plugin adds two APIs in order to allow users to better manage the plugin's functionality.
+The k-NN plugin adds two API operations in order to allow users to better manage the plugin's functionality.

 ## Stats
-The k-NN Stats API provides information about the current status of the k-NN Plugin.
+The k-NN `stats` API provides information about the current status of the k-NN Plugin.
 The plugin keeps track of both cluster level and node level stats.
 Cluster level stats have a single value for the entire cluster.
 Node level stats have a single value for each node in the cluster.
 You can filter their query by nodeID and statName in the following way:
 ```
 GET /_opendistro/_knn/nodeId1,nodeId2/stats/statName1,statName2
 ```